-Now with several such top carpool apps in India, most of the commuters are not aware and those aware are skeptical about availing this service, especially the female commuters.
+Now with several such top carpool apps in India, most of the commuters are not aware, and those aware are skeptical about availing this service, especially the female passengers.
 Earlier, carpooling means your dad used to share a ride with his colleague.
-Now let’s be honest, we hardly even know our neighbors and traveling with a stranger is still a social stigma.
+Now let’s be honest; we hardly even know our neighbors and traveling with a stranger is still a social stigma.
 It’s worse when it comes to strangers.
 Carpooling firms may have done all the background verification about people I need to pick up along the way, but all I need is one bad experience to put me off.

 Coming to the peak traveling hours, mornings are the busiest hours when we are in a rush to make it to the office on time and the other hand, evenings are even worse.
 Unexpected meetings pop up just when we were planning to head back home.
 In such scenarios, we cannot afford to either wait for a carpool service who is busy picking other passenger or even won’t like to keep fellow passengers waiting in the evening.

 With all those speculations in mind, we still want to see carpool apps in India as mainstream, so that the real-time issues of congestion and pollution be reduced if not resolved entirely.